robochat/buildbit/README.md

         rule.build(buildseq)
 ```

 There are some differences from GNU make.
-In buildbit, we can explicitly decide whether
+* In buildbit, we can explicitly decide whether we want rules to be shared between targets
-we want rules to be shared between targets or not in order to have more efficient builds.
+  or not in order to have more efficient builds.
-Wildcard prerequisites will search the rules with explicitly defined targets for any
+* Wildcard prerequisites will search the rules with explicitly defined targets for any
   matches as well as the filesystem.
-Also, pattern rules are not currently shared across
+* Pattern rules are not shared across their targets unless it is requested.
-their targets unlike in gmake.

 To Do
 ------

-Add class for shared pattern rules
-write unit tests
+* write unit tests
-create dependency graphs (using graphviz)
+* create dependency graphs (using graphviz)